 Chase began her career as a server at Dooky Chase’s bar, where she eventually fell in love with the owner’s son, Edgar “Dooky” Chase II.
 The pair married and took over the restaurant, which has been in operation since 1941.
 Under their leadership, Dooky Chase became a gathering place for the city’s black community, hosting jazz musicians and civil rights leaders such as Thurgood Marshall and Dr. Martin Luther King Jr.

 Today, the restaurant is still family-run and continues to serve some of the best food in New Orleans.
+They also offer a lunch buffet.

 Cheap Eats Restaurants in New Orleans